Hindolch/V6-optimizer/README.md

 > *“BiostatisV6 stabilizes gradient dynamics via hierarchical homeostasis.
 > It consistently improves vision tasks (+2–3%) and small LMs (+24%),
 > while maintaining parity on well-behaved large models (GPT-2).
 > This project was developed as a student-driven exploration into optimizer design, following theoretical norms as closely as possible.
-Any onstructive feedbacks are always welcomed.”*
+Any constructive feedbacks are always welcomed.”*

 Future work: